thedaviddias/Front-End-Checklist/README.md

 * [ ] **Facebook Open Graph:** ![Low][low_img] All Facebook Open Graph (OG) are tested and no one is missing or with false information.
 Images need to be at least 600 x 315 pixels, although 1200 x 630 pixels is recommended.

+> [!NOTE]
-> **Notes:** Using `og:image:width` and `og:image:height` will specify the image dimensions to the crawler so that it can render the image immediately without having to asynchronously download and process it.
+> Using `og:image:width` and `og:image:height` will specify the image dimensions to the crawler so that it can render the image immediately without having to asynchronously download and process it.

 ```html
 <meta property="og:type" content="website">